perlwasm/talk-perlcic-2020/index.md

 1. Open HEXED.EXE
 2. Press F6 to get secondary view
 3. etc..

+This program was written in Turbo Pascal 7, which I loved programming back in the days.
+I was excited to learn this morning that Perl is going to finally surpass my beloved Turbo Pascal when it gets to version 8.

 Anyway, you get the idea here.
 On modern hardware, this utility only works in an emulator like Dos Box.
 And somebody has happily ported Dos Box to WebAssembly and called is JS-DOS.
 Appropriately enough the